 Like marketing and politics, big-data is also creating a breakthrough in future techniques of warfare and State surveillance as well.
 The British Broadcasting Corporation (BBC) had reported in December 2017 about the world's biggest camera surveillance system that China has been building across its territory.
-John Sudworth a BBC correspondent was given special access for a demonstration to one of the hi-tech police control rooms in the city of Guiyang.
-Most of the cameras are equipped with face-recognition features and artificial intelligence, which could in real-time match the details captured by the cameras with the data of the population available in their digital catalogues and thus in a matter of minutes could identify and locate any person and track their movements and interactions with a high level of accuracy.
+BBC Journalist John Sudworth was given special access to an advanced hi-tech police control room of the Guiyang City Police for demonstration purpose.
+Most of the cameras were equipped with face-recognition features and artificial intelligence, which could in real-time match the details captured by the cameras with the data of the population available in their digital catalogues and thus in a matter of minutes could effectively identify and locate any person and track their movements and interactions with a high level of accuracy (Sudworth, 2017).

 The US military's employment of drones to target militants in Afghanistan, Pakistan and Middle-Eastern Africa had garnered huge attention while stirring up several controversies as well.
 Drones make it easier to engage in war as it minimizes the need to deploy troops on the ground.
-Drone strikes are much more effective as it reduces the causalities on the side of its employer and also is relatively much cheaper to produce.
+Drone strikes are much more effective as it reduces the causalities on the side of its employer and also is relatively much cheaper to produce (Zenko & Bruno, 2010).
 With the future developments in technology, drones which are now being controlled by drone pilots remotely can acquire autonomy in locating and hitting the targets based on artificial intelligence and face-recognition.
-A drone could range from the size of a hummingbird to that of a fighter aircraft thus making them highly susceptible to be misused for espionage and targeted attacks on foreign lands, violating their sovereignty and tampering with their mechanisms of national security.
+A drone could range from the size of a hummingbird to that of a fighter aircraft thus making them highly susceptible to be misused for espionage and targeted attacks on foreign lands, violating their sovereignty and tampering with their mechanisms of national security (Tarnoff, 2018).
 Also, such capabilities falling in the hands of terrorist organizations could result in its indiscriminate employment in terrorism, making it even more difficult to contain and prevent.

 Slaughterbots, an arms-control advocacy video directed by Stewart Sugg in 2017 provides insights to the future where the potential of Artificial Intelligence (AI), when employed in warfare, facilitates to identify individual targets with the help of collected data that are programmed into the drones, which then autonomously identify and attack the targets.
-Development of technology of the like in warfare could mean that the peace and order achieved in international relations through nuclear deterrence and the threat of Mutually Assured Destruction (MAD) could be superseded, as nuclear arsenals become redundant to employ, thereby opening new dimensions of war to engage in.
+Development of technology of the like in warfare could mean that the peace and order achieved in international relations through nuclear deterrence and the threat of Mutually Assured Destruction (MAD) could be superseded, as nuclear arsenals become redundant to employ, thereby opening new dimensions of war to engage in (Sugg, 2017).